JehadYasin/ProteinModel/README.md

 # ProteinModel

-*Comparing various classification models in terms of their performace in predicting whether proteins are IL6-inducing proteins or not ("Pos" or "Neg") based on their amino acid compisition.*
+*Comparing various classification models in terms of their performace in predicting whether proteins are IL6-inducing proteins or not ("Pos" or "Neg") based on their amino acid composition.*

 **Models utilized**
 - "KNN": KNeighborsClassifier(),